snakejj/purbeurre/readme.md

 Edit the "configdb.py", located in the subfolder "database", with all the informations related to the database, knowingly :

 USER : the username
 PASSWORD : the password
 HOST : the host
 DB_NAME : the database name
 AUTH_PLUGIN : the Authentication Plugin

 ## Start the script

-1.open the command prompt.
+1. Open the command prompt.
-2.cd to the directory where index.py is located.
+2. cd to the directory where index.py is located.
-3.run this command in your shell:
+3. Run this command in your shell:

 ```bash
 python3 index.py